ScottPlot/ScottPlot.NET/content/cookbook/4.1/recipes/multiaxis_additional.md

 ---
+noindex: true
-Title: "Additional Y Axis - ScottPlot 4.1 Cookbook"
+title: "Additional Y Axis - ScottPlot 4.1 Cookbook"
 Description: "Additional axes can be added on any edge.
 Additional axes stack away from the plot area."
 Date: 2024-01-21
 Version: ScottPlot 4.1.71